 Based on the existing demographics and actual impact of separations by classification, determine the future composition of the workforce without factoring in any hiring.

-Using workforce data analysis, division/program input, and Steering Committee
+Using workforce data analysis, division/program input, and project team/Steering Committee

 feedback, determine variables that could impact your current and future workforce such as:

 A gap analysis determines the gap between your workforce supply and demand.

 The result reveals any gaps and surpluses in staffing levels and competencies needed to perform your department’s functions.
 For example, you might find: